JeremyArc/full-cicd-demonstration-project/README.md

 ```bash
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'
 ```

-## Step 8: Forward ArgoCD port

-Kubectl port-forwarding can also be used to connect to the API server without exposing the service.
+Or you can forward port and access it via localhost:8080

 ```bash
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

-Remark: If the terminal still in process on port forwarding, you can press `Ctrl` + `c`

-## Step 9: Login to ArgoCD UI using load balancer's DNS
+## Step 8: Login to ArgoCD UI using load balancer's DNS

 - user: `admin`
 - password: use this command to get default admin's password `argocd admin initial-password -n argocd`
 - Remark: You should change password and delete this credential after the first login.

-## Step 10: Apply ArgoCD application
+## Step 9: Apply ArgoCD application

 Suppose you are on root folder